dalmo1991/superflexPy/doc/reference.rst

 Reference
 =========

-This reference provides details about the API of SuperflexPy.
-This page is limited to the framework; particular implementations of elements or components are not included for brevity
+This reference provides details about the classes composing SuperflexPy.
+This page is limited to the core framework (i.e. content of :code:`superflexpy/framework/` and :code:`superflexpy/utils/`) to provide a clear reference for the classes that should be customized to extend SuperflexPy.
+Particular implementations of  components (i.e. the content of :code:`superflexpy/implementation/`) are not included.

 superflexpy.framework.element
 -----------------------------